eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-start>
 ```

-`<allocation-taxation>` shows the taxation threshold for this global mark phase increment is set to 384 MB. `<gc-start>` records the heap to have 1058 MB of free memory available at the beginning of this global mark phase increment.
+`<allocation-taxation>` shows the taxation threshold for is set to 384 MB. `<gc-start>` records the heap to have 1058 MB of free memory available at the beginning of this global mark phase increment.
 This compares to the 1094 MB of free memory available at the end of the previous global mark phase increment.
 Although free memory was reclaimed by the partial GC cycles that ran between these global mark phase increments, free memory was allocated to objects during this period resutling in a net reduction of free memory available.

 The status of the heap at the beginning and end of STW sub-increments are automatically recorded.
 For this STW subincrement, there are no `<gc-op>` elements recorded - `<gc-end>` immediately follows `<gc-start>` in the logs.
 For some STW sub-increments, some GC operations are run, such as ......